 Camtasia saves the project file, TSCPROJ (version 9 or later) and CAMPROJ (version 8 or earlier).

 File Save Locations

-Once you add a media file to the Clip Bin, the project (.CAMPROJ/.TSCPROJ) notes the file location.
-So after you save your project, it is best to leave the media (recording files, image, music track, etc.) in the original location.
-Otherwise, you will need to fix that link the next time you open the project.
+When you add media to the Media Bin, Camtasia references the file location in the project (TSCPROJ/CAMPROJ).
+Make sure to keep the media (recording files, images, video clips, music, etc.) in the original location.
+If you move the media, you will need to update the link next time you open the project.

 Sharing Files with Others

-Camtasia Studio 8 or earlier Project Files are not compatible with Camtasia 2 for Mac or earlier.
+- In Camtasia (Windows) 8 or earlier, project files are not compatible with Camtasia (Mac) 2 or earlier.

 - TSCPROJ project files are cross platform compatible for Camtasia (Windows) 9 or later and Camtasia (Mac) 3 or later.